ThadMartin/questions/README.txt

 In a numberFill question, the fifth entry is the question.
 The difference between this and a wordFill question is that the default keyboard is the one with numbers.

 In an instruction, the fifth entry is the instruction.

+In a picture, the fifth entry is the filename of the picture.
+The picture area is about 768 by 990 pixels, so if the ratio is about like that, the picture will take up most of the space it can.

 In a multipleChoice question, the fifth entry is the question.
 This can be followed by up to 12 entries, which are choices.